MrStewartSalmon/Staticwebsite-AWS/README.md

 Launching a static website on Amazon S3

-I have hosted a static website using Amazon S3 and Amazon route 53.
+I've hosted a static website using Amazon S3 and Amazon Route 53.

 The information about how to build this project was found from Lucy Wang her YouTube channel is, @TechwithLucy.